-- Check out a LIVE FEED of the Long legged bats at the Palisades Stewardship Education Centre.
+SEASONAL UPDATE: The LIVE FEED of the Long-legged and Little Brown bats at the Palisades Stewardship Education Centre is on line.

-For scale, there is a loonie glued to the wood down on the left hand side of the screen.
+For scale, a loonie coin is glued to the wood beam on the left side of the screen.

-The roost is in a building not used by the general public.
-The bats are not disturbed by the camera, which uses infrared LEDs for light.
-The attic is dark to you and me, and the bats.
+The roost at the Palisades is in a building not used by the general public.
+Don’t worry, the bats are not disturbed by the camera as it uses infrared LEDs for light.
+The attic is dark to you and me, and to the bats.